topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ## Testing PHP with Nginx
-Now that the LAMP stack is completely installed and fully operational.Testing can be completed to validate that Nginx can correctly handle the  `.php` files off to the PHP processor.
+Now that the LAMP stack is completely installed and fully operational.
+Testing can be completed to validate that Nginx can correctly handle the  `.php` files off to the PHP processor.
 This can be done by creating a test PHP file in the document root.

 To get this completed, I typed `info.php` into the new file  within the document root of the text editor